xceedsoftware/xceed-docs-words/zip/code-snippets/zipping/zipping-quickzip.md

 # Adding files to a zip file (zipping)

-This topic demonstrates how to add files to a zip file using the static `Zip` method of the `QuickZip` class.
+This topic will demonstrates how to add files to a zip file using the static `Zip` method of the `QuickZip` class.

 ## Zip method